-The CPP consists of the CPP e-learning and a couple or individual consultation with a counsellor from the FAM@FSC or DSSA.
+The CPP consists of the CPP e-learning and consultation (either alone or with your spouse) with a counsellor from the FAM@FSC or DSSA.
 The e-learning is to be completed individually by each party.

 If you wish to attend the individual consultation, you may choose to keep this decision private.
 If you prefer to attend the couple consultation, please discuss this with your spouse and come to a mutual agreement on the session date and time prior to booking an appointment.
 Please also ensure that you and your spouse have completed the CPP e-learning prior to attending the couple consultation.